Best Everyday Carry Mistakes You Need To Avoid

 3. Relying Soley On Battery Operated Devices

-With that said, here’s my main tactical flashlight I use for my main everyday carry.
+That said, here’s the main tactical flashlight I use for my everyday carry.

 4. Allowing Your Gear To Deteriorate

-Some items may be set-and-forget but not your gun or your multi-tools.
+Some items may be ‘set and forget but not your gun or multi-tools.

-Your gun must be cleaned and maintained regularly and your multi-tool should be cleaned and oiled as well.
+Your gun must be cleaned and maintained regularly, and your multi-tool should also be cleaned and oiled.

 5. Not Fully Testing or Know How To Use Your Gear